Radz2122/cart315/Process/Journal.md

 Overall, I am pleased with the final prototype’s performance, having brought all the planned features to life and added extra elements.
 In the future, I would like to enhance the game's visual charm and improve its combat mechanics to make it even more engaging.

+# Playtests
+Throughout the prototype’s development, many playtests were done, yet two were particularly important in advancing the prototype.
+During the initial playtest, I observed a participant interacting with the game in stage four without prior instructions.
+They navigated the map but lacked direction because of no prompt for the space bar attack.
+Initially, I assigned wall movement to the Q button, since the lever mechanism wasn’t integrated yet.
+The participant remained unaware of its function until informed.
+Even then, the purpose of the wall movement was unclear as they couldn’t discern the changes, leading me to introduce a zoom-out feature and an auditory signal.
+Additionally, the absence of instructions on collecting coins prompted me to design an introductory screen with guidelines for the final version.

+The second significant playtest occurred after my presentation but before the integration of previously mentioned features in the Final prototype section.
+In this session, I briefed the player on their objectives and the mechanics of firing fireballs.
+With this knowledge, they explored the map and quickly deducted that they need to operate the lever to navigate the maze and gather coins.
+As highlighted in the conclusion of my presentation, there were no limitations on lever usage, which allowed the player to activate it repeatedly in order to decipher the maze’s configuration.
+This observation led to the implementation of a usage timer.
+During an earlier playtest, I gained insight into a player’s ability to move while the camera is zoomed out, which was an unintended possibility that I then rectified to prevent in future gameplay.

+# Link to final game build